SolRacht/WritingComDownloader/README.md

 #### Rendering HTML

-Once you've downloaded all the chapters you want, run `sbt run render` to generate (and re-generate) HTML pages you can open in your browser under `stories/`.
+Once you've downloaded all the chapters you want, run `sbt "run render"` to generate (and re-generate) HTML pages you can open in your browser under `stories/`.
 Start at `stories/{story}/outline.html`.
 Be warned that this is a _very_ basic generator: the intention of this utility is to scrape stories and save them to a database, not to provide a nice way to view them.